Unwelcome headlines fuel Jersey anti-finance dissent

 "People are scared to speak out for fear of losing their jobs," said Jersey native John Christensen, former economic advisor to the island's government and now a director of Tax Justice Network and campaigner against tax havens.

-Richard Syvret, the founding director general of Jersey's financial regulator, is an unlikely fellow traveller with those who think the island has too many eggs in the finance basket.
+Richard Syvret, the founding director general of Jersey's financial regulator, is an unlikely fellow traveler with those who think the island has too many eggs in the finance basket.

 "I do feel very much that Jersey is obsessed with money and the finance industry," he said over lunch in one of St Helier's many squares.